Magnetic order and excitations in the magnetically intercalated van der Waals material Cr$_{\frac{1}{4}}$NbSe$_2$: Results and discussions

 We note that the energy range of the observed peak positions along the $(1/3, 1/3, L)$ line is rather limited as compared to the energy scale of the dispersion relation predicted by the calculation.
 Although the observed steep spin-wave dispersion along the $L$ direction unequivocally showed the existence of the strong magnetic interaction along the $c$ axis, the magnitude of $J_c$ would be further refined by examining other models with distant interactions and by measuring the spectra in the high energy region in more detail in the future.

 Let us compare the present results with the other vdW magnets reported in the previous studies.
 Table~\ref{tab:JcJab_comparison} summarizes the ratios of the inter-layer magnetic interactions to the strongest in-plane interactions, which are referred to as $J_c$ and $J_1$ in this paper, respectively, for representative vdW magnets and related layered magnets.
-Although some of them were analyzed by assuming the existence of the second- or third-nearest-neighbor in-plane interactions, we picked up only the strongest interaction for simplicity.
-In typical vdW magnets such as $M$PS$_3$ \cite{Lancon2016FePS3,Lancon2018NiPS3,Wildes1998MnPS3}, CrPS$_4$ \cite{Calder2020CrPS4} and $M$X$_3$ \cite{Chen2018_CrI3,Schneeloch2022CrCl3,CrBr3_PRL2022}, the ratio is less than 10\% or assumed to be zero, meaning that the two-dimensional magnetic layers are nearly isolated from each other.
+Although some of them were analyzed by assuming the existence of the second- or third-nearest-neighbor in-plane interactions, we show only the strongest interaction in the table for simplicity.
+In typical vdW magnets such as $M$PS$_3$ \cite{Lancon2016FePS3,Lancon2018NiPS3,Wildes1998MnPS3}, CrPS$_4$ \cite{Calder2020CrPS4} and $M$X$_3$ \cite{Chen_PhysRevX.11.031047,Schneeloch2022CrCl3,CrBr3_PhysRevB.104.L020402}, the ratio is less than 10\% or assumed to be zero, meaning that the two-dimensional magnetic layers are nearly isolated from each other.
 This agrees with the original expectation for the vdW magnets.
 As for the layered antiferromagnetic topological insulator MnBi$_2$Te$_4$ \cite{Li2020MnBi2Te4}, the ratio is approximately ${\sim}20$\% and thus relatively larger than those for the vdW magnets mentioned above.
+By contrast, magnetically intercalated TMDs, such as Co$_{1/3}$TaS$_2$ \cite{Park2023CoTa3S6} and the presently studied Cr$_{1/4}$NbSe$_2$, exhibit remarkably large ratios of 75--240\%, highlighting the strong interlayer magnetic coupling.